Buying Cryptocurrency In Australia

 Throughout 2017, Australia, like much of the world, saw a substantial increase in the interest surrounding cryptocurrencies.
 Bitcoin remains the most recognisable of all the cryptocurrencies but it is by no means the only one and there are now a number of other players.
 It is believed by most analysts that a crucial factor in growing the Australian cryptocurrency sector was the shifting regulatory landscape.

 In July of last year, the Australian government ended its notorious double taxation regime where Bitcoin was concerned.
 This led to the introduction of further legislation which formally recognised Bitcoin, and by extension cryptocurrencies more generally, as a legitimate means of payment.
-Within a month of this recognition, regulations which governed how cryptocurrency exchanges in Australia were allowed to operate were enacted.
+Within a month of this recognition, regulations which governed how cryptocurrency exchanges in Australia were allowed to operate were enacted (similar to how other share trading platforms, forex brokers, and CFD trading platforms were regulated quite some time ago).

 As Australia’s regulatory apparatus has expanded and become more suitable for cryptocurrency trading, so too has the domestic user base grown considerably.
 Stronger regulations inspire confidence among investors and demonstrate that Australia as a nation is serious about incorporating digital currencies into the economy.